Indiana Farm Bureau Insurance inside story blog logoIndiana Farm Bureau Insurance Inside Story Blog Logo

 How to properly clean your grill after winter

 If this is the first time you’ve used your grill this season, you will need to take a few minutes to clean and inspect it for any cracking, rust, holes or leaks before igniting it.
-Participating in a general checkup of your grill may save you from a catastrophe in your backyard that could even affect your home and your loved ones.
+Participating in a general checkup of your grill may save you from a catastrophe in your backyard that could even affect your home or loved ones.

 Never use your grill indoors and make sure that it is located far away from siding, eaves and awnings, as well as trees and bushes that could potentially ignite.

-Not only should you keep the grill away from things that can catch on fire, but make sure your grill isn’t in the line of flying baseballs, Frisbees or volleyballs.
+Not only should you keep the grill away from things that can catch on fire, but make sure your grill isn’t in the line of playing children, flying baseballs, Frisbees or volleyballs.
 When it’s time to start cooking, make sure everyone around you knows that the grill is on and hot.

 Keep kids and pets away from the grill to decrease the chances of injuries.
 The Federal Emergency Management Agency (FEMA) reports that many grill fires lead to injuries and property damage that can be avoided by following these precautions annually.